uvaai/pdp/complexity/pair-index/10 indexing pairs.md

 ### Building the index

 This pair indexing system will become a separate Python program.
-A similar starting template has been provided in `pair_index.py`.
+A starting template similar to `word_index.py` has been provided in `pair_index.py`.
 Some of the functionality of the pair indexing program will be exactly the same as for the single word index.
 These functions are listed under the section *Old functions* and they can be copied from your `word_index.py` solution verbatim.
 Start by adding your solution for these 3 functions to the file.

-Next up is writing the function `build_pair_index()`, which should return an index similar to your old `build_index()` function, but be searchable by word pairs.
-Building an indexing system for word pairs can be a little more tricky, so we'll provide you with some hints on how to proceed.
+Next up is writing the function `build_pair_index()`, which should return an index similar to your old `build_index()` function, but searchable by word pairs, where a word pair is a tuple: `(word_1, word_2, line_number)`.
+Building an indexing system in which you can search for word pairs can be a little tricky, so we will guide you through the steps.

-A good starting point would be a list of words that were *recently* added to the index, so you can efficiently find what words are close to the current word.
+Eventually, your function should return a list of every pair of words that is in the text with a `recency_size` maximum number of words in between.
+Let's say that we are currently looking at a word in the middle of the text, which we will call `current_word`, and that `recency_size=5`, which means that we will take into account any word that has occurred in the last five words.
+This means that there should actually be five pairs added to the index for every word processed.

+Before we can add these pairs to our big list of words, we would need to know what the five most recent words are.
+A good method of tracking these words as we go is by creating a secondary list `recent_words` that is updated as we go.
 When you index a new word, you can append it to that recent word list and remove the least recent word at at the front of the list (which is now no longer *recent*).
 This might look something like:

-    recent_words.append(word)
+    recent_words.append(current_word)
     if len(recent_words) > recency_size:
         recent_words.pop(0)

+Essentially, we are making a queue of words that holds a maximum of `recency_size` words.
 The function `.pop(0)` removes the element at position `0` (i.e. the front) from the list.
-The `recency_size` parameter specifies how many words back you still want to consider as recent, and has a default value of 5.
 The `if` statement allows the list of recent words to fill up as the program is reading the first couple of words in the book.
 Once the recent words list is full, you'll want to remove the least recent element from the front of the list.

+Start your function by copying your `build_index()` function.
+It should already use the `read_gutenberg_file()` which converts and filters the words from the `filename`-file.
+Use the code above to integrate a list of `recent_words`, and test it before continuing.
+At this point your code should read words from a file as a list of tuples, get a `current_word` from this list, add the word to your index, at the end of a loop add it to a list of `recent_words`, and finally after the main loop return the index.
+It is essential that your `current_word` is not added to the `recent_words` list before adding the word to the index.

+Now, instead of just adding the word to the index, we should add each possible word pair to the index.
+Remove your code adding just one word to the index, and replace it by a for-loop that goes over each of the entries in `recent_words`.
-You can now use the `read_gutenberg_file()` function (which already converts and filters the words from the file), and some of the `recent_words` code above to start writing the `build_pair_index()` function.
-At this point your code should have a list of recent words and a current word (which should *not* have been added to recent words list yet), ready to be added to index.
-When the index is done, it should be possible to find each combination of the these recent words and the current words in the index, so the next step would be adding each of these pairs separately to the index.
+When the index is done, it should be possible to find each combination of the recent words and the current words in the index, so the next step would be adding each of these pairs separately to the index.

-The program should add each of these pairs of the current word and the 5 most recent words to the index, meaning there should actually be 5 pairs added to the index for every word processed.
-Write the code that will add all these recent pairs of words to the index.
-Store each pair of words together in the index in a way that you can easily search for that same pair of words again.
-Remember, the line number you add for each pair should always be the line number of the most recent (i.e. current) word.
+The program should add each of these pairs of the `current_word` and each of the `recent_words` to the index.
+This means that, using default values, there should be five pairs added to the index for every word processed.
+(Note that this is not true for the first five words, as there are not five most recent words.)
+Write the code that will add all these recent pairs of words to your index.
+Store each pair of words together in the index in a such way that you can easily search for that same pair of words again.
+Remember, the line number you add for each pair should always be the line number of the  `current_word`.

 Something to note while building your index is that order of these words in the pair will most likely matter when trying to find that pair back.
-Your program should however return line numbers of matches, independent of the order these words occur in.
+Your program should however return a line number for each match, independent of the order the words of a match occur in.
+You can fix this after implementing adding the pairs to your index.
 The easiest solution would be to add *two* pairs, in the two different orders, but that would double the number of pairs in the index.
 Another solution might be to *sort* the two words alphabetically and then ensure you always search for them in that same alphabetical order.
 You may implement either solution for this.

-Lastly, the `search_pair_index()` function will need to be completed.
+Finally, the `search_pair_index()` function will need to be completed.
 The input will be handled similarly as for `search_index()`, except that the user should now type 2 words as input, separated by space.
 These 2 words are then passed to `search_pair_index()`, together with the index you constructed.
 Search for